kgateway-dev/kgateway/docs/content/operations/upgrading/canary.md

    ```
    kubectl apply -f gloo-fed/crds
    ```
-3. Install the target version of Gloo Edge Federation in the new namespace in your management cluster.
+3. Install the target version of Gloo Gateway Federation in the new namespace in your management cluster.
    ```
    helm install -n gloo-system-$TARGET_VERSION gloo-fed gloo-fed/gloo-fed --create-namespace --set-string license_key=$GLOO_LICENSE --version $TARGET_VERSION
    ```
-4. Verify that your current and target versions of Gloo Edge Federation are running.
+4. Verify that your current and target versions of Gloo Gateway Federation are running.
    ```shell
    kubectl get all -n gloo-system-$OLD_VERSION
    kubectl get all -n gloo-system-$TARGET_VERSION
    ```
-5. [Install and register Gloo Edge Enterprise]({{< versioned_link_path fromRoot="/guides/gloo_federation/cluster_registration/" >}}) on one of your remote clusters.
-Make sure that the version of Gloo Edge Enterprise matches the version of Gloo Edge Federation that you installed earlier.
+5. [Install and register Gloo Gateway Enterprise]({{< versioned_link_path fromRoot="/guides/gloo_federation/cluster_registration/" >}}) on one of your remote clusters.
+Make sure that the version of Gloo Gateway Enterprise matches the version of Gloo Gateway Federation that you installed earlier.
 6. In your management cluster, [create or modify any federated custom resources]({{< versioned_link_path fromRoot="/guides/gloo_federation/federated_configuration/" >}}) needed to test your target version of Gloo Federation/Edge.
-Because Gloo Edge Federation scans all federated resources on the management cluster, you might want to reuse the existing federated resources in the `gloo-system-$OLD_VERSION` namespace.
+Because Gloo Gateway Federation scans all federated resources on the management cluster, you might want to reuse the existing federated resources in the `gloo-system-$OLD_VERSION` namespace.
 Include any changes or new capabilities that you noticed in the [upgrade notice]({{< versioned_link_path fromRoot="/operations/upgrading/" >}}) and the [changelogs]({{< versioned_link_path fromRoot="/reference/changelog/" >}}) for the target version.

    {{% notice note %}}**Example**: The following configuration creates a federated virtual service with different features across versions 1.12 and 1.13.{{% /notice %}}

-   * Creates a shared `gloo-fed` namespace to show that both the old and new Gloo Edge Federation instances can watch for changes to a resource in the same namespace.
+   * Creates a shared `gloo-fed` namespace to show that both the old and new Gloo Gateway Federation instances can watch for changes to a resource in the same namespace.
    * Places the federated virtual service resource in both the `remote1` old version cluster (1.12) and the `remote2` new target version cluster (1.13).
    * Configures settings such as `numRetries: 10` that are shared across versions.
    * Adds the `retryBackOff` that is available in version 1.13 but not in 1.12.
 As such, the 1.12 federated resource ignores this new configuration.